Chhim Krasem: Anti-modern modern

-Krasem is considered an “anti-modern modern”, a transitional figure between the world of traditional scholars and European knowledge, like others Khmer intellectuals of this period as Au Chiieng who sought to be imbued, up to a certain point, by French modernity in order better to safeguard the Cambodian palace culture.
+Krasem is considered an "anti-modern modern", a transitional figure between the world of traditional scholars and European knowledge, like others Khmer intellectuals of this period as Au Chiieng who sought to be imbued, up to a certain point, by French modernity in order better to safeguard the Cambodian palace culture.
+His research, which learned from modern forms of survey and academic synthesis, safeguarded traditions which were being lost, such as elephant hunting in Cambodia.